spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 The installer then provisions a PCG cluster in your OpenStack environment.
 The ``CloudAccount.apiKey`` and ``Mgmt.apiKey`` values in the ``pcg.yaml`` are encrypted and cannot be manually updated.
 To change these values, rerun the installer using ``palette pcg install``.

 If the deployment fails due to misconfiguration, update the PCG configuration file and rerun the installer.
-Refer to the **Edit and Redeploy PCG** tab.
+Refer to the **Edit and Redeploy PCG** section below.

 If you need assistance, please visit our [Customer Support](https://spectrocloud.atlassian.net/servicedesk/customer/portals) portal.